 No matter where you stay, you’ll find getting around Hanoi is easy.
 You can travel to most of the destinations in the Old Quarter on foot and buses or taxis can whisk you away to any of the other areas of Hanoi.

-The best areas to stay in Hanoi for travellers include:
+The best areas to stay in Hanoi include:

 - Hanoi Old Quarter